Smug246/Luna-Nuker/README.md

 ```
 ### 4. Open The LunaNuker.py
 ```
-Once you have opened the LunaNuker.py you should be presented with a terminal that displays the Luna Bot commands
+Once you have opened the Lunanuker.exe you should be presented with a terminal that displays the Luna Bot commands
 ```
 ### 5. Ready To Nuke!